While it made me miss the meticulous craft of the original… it also made me cry.

 Resurrections lets its obligatory sequel inclusions get in the way of its newer, more potentially interesting ideas.
 Morpheus (Yahya Abdul-Mateen II) and Smith (Jonathan Groff) are redundant distractions (and did the Merovingian turn up just to literally scream lyrics from the theme song from The Nanny?).
-These returning characters (and not always even the original actors) take up time and attention which might have been better spent on other things, like fleshing out The Analyst (Neil Patrick Harris) with as much care and fun as the original Smith, or depicting the “swarm mode” concept as effectively as the other Agents in the original film.
+These returning characters (and, bafflingly, not always even the original actors) take up time and attention which might have been better spent on other things, like fleshing out The Analyst (Neil Patrick Harris) with as much care and fun as the original Smith, or depicting the “swarm mode” concept as effectively as the other Agents in the original film.

 I hear the criticism that there isn’t enough actual Trinity in Resurrections.
 While I agree that it’s disappointing that we didn’t get to spend more than a few minutes with her, I do understand that the point perhaps wasn’t to bring Trinity back for us – it’s about the journey toward her making choice for herself.
 Perhaps this story should have been told from her perspective more literally, or at least shown us more of her side of that journey.
-But my reading of Neo and Trinity, since the original Matrix, is that their visual similarities are deliberate: their stories have always been the one story.
+But my reading of Neo and Trinity, since the original Matrix, is that their physical resemblance and visual similarities are deliberate: their stories have always been the one story.
 In one pivotal moment, Neo is about to step through the mirror, and The Analyst appears to try to “talk” (gaslight) him back to “reality”; in the film’s final scene, it’s Trinity who beats down this abuser for subjugating them both.
 Though Resurrections depicts Thomas Anderson’s specific steps, it conveys both Neo and Trinity’s singular journey.

 As much as Lana Wachowski wants to make sure you know that this was a studio-mandated sequel, she also clearly has something to say.
 Resurrections is nothing on the original, but it’s a mess with heart, whose self-importance is a commentary on a world that has, in more ways than one, been asking for it.